opencontainers/web/content/charter.md

   * vi.
 Ensuring all OCI Specification and OCI Projects follow and adhere to the OCI IP Policy;
   * vii.
 Approving releases of OCI Specifications or OCI Projects;
   * viii.
 Creating, maintaining and following governance guidelines for the TDC, including:
-    * 1.	the establishment of roles (e.g. Maintainer, Contributor) and each role’s responsibilities,
+    * 1.	the establishment of TDC Roles (e.g. Maintainer, Contributor) and each role’s responsibilities to provide structure within the TDC Membership,
-    * 2.	the process or requirements to take on a role in the TDC (e.g. how to become a Contributor, or how to become a Maintainer),
+    * 2.	the process or requirements to become a TDC Member and take on a TDC Role (e.g. how to become a Contributor, or how to become a Maintainer),
-    * 3.	the process by which participants in the TDC may give up or be revoked of their roles (e.g. how to remove Maintainers);
+    * 3.	the process by which TDC Members may give up or be revoked of their roles or membership (e.g. how to remove Maintainers);
     * 4.	the rules for decision making in the TDC; and
     * 5.	any workflow or processes participants are expected to follow in making or merging contributions.
   * ix.
 Attempting to harmonize the OCI Specifications with other proposed standards, including, but not limited to, the appc specification;
   * x.
 Ensuring that the scope of technologies promulgated and proposed as standard elements of OCI Specifications of OCI Projects are those that are sufficiently widespread and sufficiently mature and stable so as to warrant establishment as a standard;
   * xi.
 Referring any issues to the Technical Oversight Board that deal with failure to follow established technical governance, impact multiple OCI Projects or Specifications, or conflicts that cannot be resolved within the TDC.
 * c.
-The maintainers and contributors shall set the technical direction of the OCI Projects, with minimal interference by the Technical Oversight Board.
+The TDC shall set the technical direction of the OCI Projects, with minimal interference by the Technical Oversight Board.
 * d.
 The TDC will only accept influence through contribution.
 The primary means for any organization to influence the technical direction of the OCI Projects is via contribution or service as maintainers.
 OCI Members specifically disclaim any right to influence technical direction either on the basis of their financial contributions or their existence as OCI Members.
 * e.
 The initial leadership of the TDC shall be Michael Crosby (chief maintainer, Docker, @crosbymichael), Rohit Jnagal (google,@rgnagal), Victor Marmol (google, @vmarmol), Mrunal Patel (redhat, @mrunalp), Alexandr Morozov (docker, @LK4D4), Daniel Minh (@dqminh), Tianon Gravi (@tianon), Vincent Batts (redhat, @vbatts), Brandon Philipps (CoreOS, @philips)